khawja-ghouse/Document-Repository/AI/key terminologies/LangChain.md

 These include a text string or template that takes inputs and produces a prompt for the LLM, instructions to train the LLM, few-shot examples to enhance the model’s response, and a question to guide the language model.

-These pre-defined recipes can contain instructions, context, few-shot examples, and questions that are appropriate for a particular task.

 LangChain offers a set of tools for creating and working with prompt templates.
 These templates are designed to be model-agnostic, making them easier to reuse across different language models.
 Language models generally require prompts to be in the form of a string or a list of chat messages.

 Why Use Prompt Templates?
 Prompt templates are useful when multiple inputs are needed, making code cleaner and more manageable.